-Street lighting is not currently provided on the Alban Way, apart from a 250m section where the route passes through a residential estate (Orient Close).
+Street lighting is not currently provided on the Alban Way, apart from a 250m section where the route passes through a residential estate (Orient Close) and lighting from the adjacent streets at Camp Road and Hill End Crossing including a section by Coach Mews.
 Woodland management works have targeted the thinning of route-side vegetation to increase daytime light levels.
 Usage by cyclists after dark currently requires use of lights (a minimum legal requirement for cycling at night).